 - Mussolini organized a march on Rome in October, 1922

-- Government of Italy didn't resist against the volunteers of Mussolini
+- The government of Italy didn't resist the volunteers of Mussolini

 - Even the king of Italy invited Mussolini to join the government

-- Thus, without doing much fascists under Mussolini came to power in Italy
+- Thus, without doing many fascists under Mussolini came to power in Italy

 - The socialist movement was crushed and their leaders were either killed or jailed